2013–14 Aston Villa F.C. season: October

-October game stats

 November

 A 0–0 draw against West Ham United extended Villa's winless, and goalless, run to four games.
 This run was eventually ended in the next match with a 2–0 victory over Cardiff City at Villa Park.
 Leandro Bacuna and Libor Kozák both scored their second goals for the club and Villa kept their first clean sheet at home for 17 games, as well as first back-to-back clean sheets since November 2012.
 Villa returned to action, after another international break, in the first West Midlands derby of the season against West Bromwich Albion.
 West Brom raced into a 2–0 lead within 11 minutes after two goals from Shane Long but Villa responded in the second half as Karim El Ahmadi pulled one back.
 Ashley Westwood then rescued a point for Villa with a goal from 25-yards out, his first for the club, as the match finished 2–2.
 Villa finished the month with a 0–0 draw against Sunderland at Villa Park.